octopus-network/octopus-appchain-registry/README.md

   * `upvote deposit`: The total amount of OCT token which the `voter` (s) deposited to this contract for upvoting an appchain.
   * `downvote deposit`: The total amount of OCT token which the `voter` (s) deposited to this contract for downvoting an appchain.
   * `voting score`: A value representing the result of appchain voting.
 It is calculated by the total upvote and downvote deposit for an appchain.
+* `registry settings`: A set of settings for this contract, which contains the following fields:
   * `minimum register deposit`: The minimum amount of `register deposit` which is specified by Octopus DAO.
   * `voting result reduction percent`: The value of reduction percent for voting result of all appchains still in queue, after an appchain is selected for `staging`.
+  * `counting_interval_in_seconds`: The time interval of the frequency of action `count voting score` of appchains `inQueue`.
+  * `operator_of_counting_voting_score`: The account id that can perform action `count voting score`.
+* `wrapped appchain token`: The wrapped token of the appchain native token, which is managed by a contract in NEAR protocol.
+* `era`: A certain period in the corresponding appchain that the reward distribution and validator set switching need to be performed.
+* `era reward`: The total reward (in unit of `wrapped appchain token`) of an ended era.
 * `voter`: Who can `upvote` or `downvote` an appchain when its `appchain state` is `inQueue`.
 * `validator`: Who can deposit a certain amount of OCT token for an appchain when its `appchain state` is `staging`, to indicate that he/she wants to be the validator of an appchain after the appchain goes `booting` state.
 * `delegator`: Who can deposit a certain amount of OCT token for an appchain when its `appchain state` is `staging`, to indicate that he/she wants to delegate his/her voting rights to an validator of an appchain after the appchain goes `booting` state.